UsabilityEngineering/BoxBois/phase1/README.md

 ### Kyle Reeves, Benny Calderon, Sydney Serrano

 ## Methods
-### Survey / Questionaire, Naturalistic Observation
+### Survey / Questionnaire, Naturalistic Observation
-#### We use Survey because it is the easiest way to get gather the basic useful questions we need. n = 23
+#### We use Survey because it is the easiest way to gather the basic useful questions we need. n = 23
 #### We use naturalistic observation because it is the only way to get raw data on how individuals would interact with our box protector product. n = 1

 ## Findings
 ### The users we collected data from during phase 1 were fellow chico state students.
 Here were there responses...
 1. How many packages do you order online and have them shipped to your doorstep weekly?

-     The majority of individuals order one package weekly to their doorstep.
+     The majority of individuals order one package weekly to their doorstep, which came out to be 37.5% of votes.
+People who ordered 2 or 3 packages weekly accounted for 12.5% of the votes respectively

 2. How old are you?

-     The majority of individuals are from 21 - 24 years old.
+     The majority of survey takers are from 21 - 24 years old.
+This accounted for 74.9% of votes.

 3. Which of the following is your type of residence?

-     The majority of individuals who took the survey live in apartements or condominiums with 43.5% of votes, followed by single-family homes with 34.8% of votes.
+     The majority of individuals who took the survey live in apartments  or condominiums with 43.5% of votes, followed by single-family homes with 34.8% of votes.

 4. Do you know of someone who has been a victim of a porch pirate?